camunda/camunda-docs/docs/components/concepts/resource-deletion.md

 2. **It improves the overview in Operate**, as deleted processes are no longer shown in the UI.
 3. **It is more secure**, as it prevents creation of process instances for a faulty process definition.

-You can use resource deletion to remove resources from the Camunda Platform.
+You can use resource deletion to remove resources from Camunda.
 There are two types of resources that can be deleted:

 1. [Process definitions](./processes.md)